Betterplace blue logo

 Utilize cross ventilation system

 Cross ventilation allows air to enter a house from one side and exit through another, effectively cooling the space.
 Ideally, vents should cover about 20% of the room size to ensure efficient airflow.
-This method requires careful placement of windows and vents to maximize airflow and maintain a balance between temperature control and humidity.
+This method requires careful placement of windows and vents, which is especially important for villa management in Bali.

 Slanted roof design